Whether the cat walked over the keyboard, the toddler pressed random keys, or simply, the result can be part of Lightroom’s interface going missing.

 If there are red or blue patches on photos in the Develop module, you’ve turned on the clipping warnings.
 Press the J key to disable them.

-If you have the adjustment brush, graduated/radial filter or spot removal tool selected, and your existing adjustments aren’t displaying their pins, you’ve press the H key to hide them.
+If you are using the Masking tool, and your existing adjustments aren’t displaying their pins, you’ve press the H key to hide them.
 Press it again to show them, or select Always or Auto in the Show Edit Pins pop-up in the toolbar.
+The same applies in the Remove tool, but the pop-up is in the Remove panel.

 My photo’s gone red

-If you’re in a local adjustment tool (graduated filter, radial filter or adjustment brush) and the picture goes red, green, white or black, you’ve pressed the O key.
+If you’re using Masking and the picture goes red, green, white, or black, you’ve pressed the O key.
 Press the O key again to disable the mask overlay or toggle the checkbox in the toolbar.

 Hi Victoria,